ben-manes/gradle-versions-plugin/README.md

 ## Usage

-This plugin is available from a Maven repository hosted on GitHub.
+This plugin is available from [Bintray's JCenter repository])(http://jcenter.bintray.com/).
 You can add it to your build script using the following configuration:

 ```groovy